WilliwadelmaWisky/blog/journal/dev.md

 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)

 <p align="justify">
   I started my web development journey by making very simple static websites with html and css.
-I was able to make somewhat eye-pleasing static websites so I thought that maybe I should invest a little more time on the web development.
+I was able to make somewhat eye-pleasing static websites so I thought that maybe I should invest a little more time on learning frontend development.
 Some time later I began searching on how to render dynamic data on the website and that led me to learn little javascript.
 Javascript was such a weird language compared to C#.
 However I was able to understand it enough to make something work.
 I decided to search a better and easier way.
 </p>

 <p align="justify">